-As transport to and from the isles got easier and farming became a bigger industry, ‘improvement’ schemes saw Norwegian Fjord, Arab and Clydesdale stallions (among other breeds) introduced to produce bigger, stronger horses.
+As transport to and from the isles got easier and farming became a bigger industry, ‘improvement’ schemes saw Norwegian Fjord, Arabian and Clydesdale stallions (among other breeds) introduced to produce bigger, stronger horses.
 The island of Eriskay, however, was still too difficult to access, so it was here that the Eriskay pony endured the changing times with its ancient lineage intact.

 However, with increasing mechanisation, the ponies were less and less necessary to the islanders’ way of life.
 By the early 1970s, only about 20 Eriskay ponies remained.
 In order to save the critically endangered breed, a charity now known as Comann Each nan Eilean – The Eriskay Pony Society – was formed on the island in 1972.
 A year earlier, the last known purebred stallion on Eriskay had died, and it was another year before a purebred stallion (possibly the last in existence at the time) was located on a nearby island.
 From the verge of extinction, the Eriskay pony bounced back remarkably quickly and in the years since, has regained its popularity as a children’s pony on Eriskay and beyond.

-Distinguishing features: Standing 12-13.2 hands high, Eriskay ponies are predominantly grey, with the occasional black or bay.
+Distinguishing features: Standing 12 to 13.2 hands high, Eriskay ponies are predominantly grey, with the occasional black or bay.
 They have fine legs with short, sloping pasterns, neat hooves and a small tuft of feathering at the fetlocks.
 Their long ribcage and short loins give them a very strong back, and despite their small stature, they can carry light adults with ease.
 Their strong shoulders meet a deep chest and a high-set, long, muscular neck.
 Eriskay ponies have a relatively large, yet still pony-like head, with a wide forehead, bold eyes, a deep jaw and a tapering muzzle.
 A thick, low-set tail keeps their rump warm in the wind and rain, and in winter they grow a dense, waterproof coat that enables them to live outside no matter the weather.
 The breed is known for its placid, people-oriented character.